-- 1.4.7 Expenditure by "third parties" and "other persons", i.e., those not connected to a candidate or a political party, is permitted under the Act.
-National agents should notify the Standards Commission if they become aware of third parties or other persons incurring election expenditure either promoting or opposing a political party or a candidate. - 1.4.8 Newspaper notices or advertisements promoting or opposing the interests of a party or candidate may only be placed if requested by a candidate, an election agent, a national agent or a person authorised by a candidate or either agent.
-"Third parties" or "other persons" may arrange newspaper advertising if they produce to the publisher a Certificate of Authorisation from the Standards Commission certifying that they have complied with the appropriate legal requirements.
-The Standards Commission will
+- 1.4.6 Expenditure by "third parties" and "other persons", i.e., those not connected to a candidate or a political party, is permitted under the Act provided the third party/other person has notified the Commission.
+Details of what they must do are included in Chapter 2 of these guidelines. - National agents should notify the Commission if they become aware of third parties or other persons incurring election expenditure either promoting or opposing a political party or a candidate. - 1.4.7 Notices or advertisements in newspapers, magazine or other periodical publications, promoting or opposing the interests of a party or candidate may only be placed if requested by a candidate, an election agent, a national agent or a person authorised, in writing, by a candidate or either agent.
+"Third parties" or "other persons" may arrange newspaper advertising if they produce to the publisher a Certificate of Authorisation from the Commission certifying that they have complied with the appropriate legal requirements.
+The Commission will notify editors/publishers of the provisions of the legislation in this regard.
+[Section 31(10)]. - 1.4.8 "Third parties"/"other persons" who incur election expenses will also have to account for their election expenses in an election expenses statement.

-- notify editors/publishers of the provisions of the legislation in this regard.
-[The provisions in question also apply to magazines and other periodical publications.]
-[Section 31(10)] - 1.4.8 National agents should notify the Standards Commission if they become aware of third parties or other persons incurring election expenditure either promoting or opposing a political party or a candidate.